onyeogulu/Tensorflow-and-Pytorch-Project/README.md

 # Tensorflow-and-Pytorch-Project
-This repository contains  TensorFlow and Pytorch
+This repository contains  TensorFlow and Pytorch  hands on project